abrasive/shairport/README.md

 Optional:
 * libsoxr
+* libalac (This is a library containing the Apple ALAC decoder.)

 Many Linux distributions have Avahi and OpenSSL already in place, so normally it probably makes sense to choose those options rather than tinysvcmdns or mbed TLS.
 The `libsoxr` library is available in recent Linux distributions, but it requires lots of processor power — chances are an embedded processor won't be able to keep up.